ConjureLabs/hob/README.md

 `dev` runs your dev environment.

-It will transpile certain things, reset the db if you want, and then start up the express server.
+It will transpile certain things, reset the db if you want, and then start up the express serve

+### Start

+`hob start`

+Runs the app, meant for Production.

+It does not transpile or otherwise prepare the app, since it should be pre-built.

+### Compiling

+`hob compile`

+Similar to `hob build`, but does not fire `next build`, and does not minify or munge any transpiled code.

 ### Building